The Layoff Lady

 About Behavioral Interviewing Questions

-• If you had to deal with a customer complaint what would you do to make it right?
+• How would you deal with a customer complaint?
+What would you do to make it right?

-• How would you manage a project to select a new software vendor?
+• How would you manage a project team and select a new software vendor?

 Behavioral Interview Questions: